 Labels help me keep stuff organized and out of my inbox.
 For example, I label all emails relative to finances and taxes “admin” and archive them immediately, and then process them on Mondays during my weekly admin appointment.
 The rest of the time they’re out of sight.

 I used to use the free version of Gmail, but have since migrated to a paid account to get some extra features and to keep my personal and work inbox separate.

 Google Drive is my exobrain.
 I don’t know what I’m not using it for.
 Here’s just a few things off the top of my head:

-- drafting website content (including this very blog post)
+- Crafting website content (including this very blog post)

-- writing notes from courses, workshops, webinars etc.
+- Taking notes for courses, workshops, webinars etc.

-- keeping track of clients, leads and proposals (CRM tools are an overkill)
+- Keeping track of clients, leads and proposals (CRM tools are an overkill for me)

 I don’t know if I’ve forgotten something, but you get the picture: I use Drive for pretty much everything.

 The reason I love it so much is that I can type my notes (and entire blog posts) on my phone, whenever I get inspired (which is sometimes late at night, or while riding the bus).

 I switched from Skype and Zoom to Meet because it integrates well with Google Calendar, and my clients don’t have to download anything.